aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/math-objects/_index.md

 ﻿---
-title: "Working with OfficeMath objects in a Word document"
+title: "Working with OfficeMath objects in a Word document online"
-second_title: " online"
 articleTitle: "Working with OfficeMath objects"
 linktitle: "OfficeMath objects"
 type: docs